surendra8890/surendra1/README.md

 # surendra1
-this is my first repositary
+this is my first repositary,
 auther surendra choudhary